antrea-io/antrea/docs/feature-gates.md

 ```

-This annotation denotes that the port 8080 of the Pod can be reached through port 61002 of the
+This annotation denotes that the port 8080 of the Pod can be reached through
-Node with IP Address 10.10.10.10.
+port 61002 of the Node with IP Address 10.10.10.10.

 #### Requirements for this Feature

-This feature is currently only supported for Nodes running Linux with IPv4 addresses.
+This feature is currently only supported for Nodes running Linux with IPv4
+addresses.
+Only TCP Service ports are supported.

 ### Egress